 You can make changes to the custom index file while the service is running.
 When the service receives an index save command, the changes to the custom index file are read and applied to the index.

 Changes to the index can only be applied to new incoming data.
 Data cannot be retroactively reindexed with a new custom index configuration, except by Core Database Tuning Guide: Rebuilding the IndexRebuilding the Index .

 The custom index file is an XML document.
-The root element of this document is the language element, and inside there is an elements per meta key to describe each custom index.
+The root element of this document is the language element, and inside there are elements for each meta key to describe each custom index.
 Each element of the custom index configuration looks like this:

 <key name="did" description="Decoder Source" level="IndexValues" format="Text" valueMax="100" />